ansible-collections/overview/collection_requirements.rst

 * which are unnecessary long: try to make it compact but clear
 * contain the same words / collocations in ``NAMESPACE`` and ``COLLECTION`` parts, for example ``my_system.my_system``

-If a collection is published on Galaxy and is going to be published on Red Hat Automation Hub and vice versa, it is desirable that the Galaxy and Automation Hub collection names are identical if possible.
+If a collection is published on both Galaxy and Red Hat Automation Hub, it is desirable that the Galaxy and Automation Hub collection names are identical if possible.